AdobeDocs/uxp-indesign/src/pages/resources/recipes/file-operation/index.md

 ## Additional Notes
 - Despite the manifest setting `fullAccess`, certain files and folders may still not be accessible.
 It depends on the permission of the Operating System.
-For Win32 and Mac, `FS` APIs can access anywhere in the file system.
-But, for UWP, accessing the system folder is prohibited.
+For Win32 and Mac, these APIs can access anywhere in the file system.
+But, in UWP, accessing the system folder is prohibited.